ForgeRock/ds-operator/README.md

 Basic features of the operator include:

-* Creation of StatefulSets, Services and Persistent volume claims for the directory
-* Configures replication by adding new directory pods to the replication topology
-* Change service account passwords in the directory using a Kubernetes secret.
 * Take Volume Snapshots of the directory disk, and restore a directory based on a snapshot
 * Backup and Restore directory data to LDIF format.